Additional resources¶

 After a few days, sprint board should look like this:

-, it is important to keep track of items not being
+Notice the unplanned items, it is important to keep track of items not being

-, including ways to prevent it from
+discussed during sprint retrospective, including ways to prevent it from

 happening again.
 This way, the team can improve estimation process and become

-more predictable in future sprints
+more predictable in future sprints.

 Sprint status insights provided by sprint board¶